Nomophobia is short for “no-mobile-phone phobia.”

 These apps run in the background, so they won’t distract you.

-Here are three handy apps:
+Here are a couple of handy apps:

 - AppDetox (Android).
 AppDetox allows you to set phone usage rules.
 For example, you can prevent yourself from opening your email app after 8pm every day.
 Or you can limit the number of times you open your text messaging app each day, among other types of restrictions.